VirajBarapatre/Text-CAPTCHA-Solver/README.md

-# Text-CAPTCHA-Solver
-A deep learning-based text CAPTCHA solver using TensorFlow and Python.
-This project automates CAPTCHA recognition by generating, preprocessing, training, and testing a neural network model to solve text-based CAPTCHAs efficiently.

 Text CAPTCHA Solver 🔍🤖

 This project demonstrates how to solve text-based CAPTCHAs using deep learning with TensorFlow and Python.
-The goal is to create a neural network model that can recognize and solve CAPTCHA images, focusing on accuracy and efficiency.
+It involves generating synthetic CAPTCHA images, preprocessing them, training a neural network, and testing the model to recognize and solve CAPTCHAs automatically.

 Features ✨

-CAPTCHA Generation: Automatically generates synthetic CAPTCHA images with random text.
+CAPTCHA Generation: Generate synthetic CAPTCHA images with random characters.

-Dataset Preparation: Prepares and labels the dataset for training.
+Dataset Preparation: Preprocess images and prepare the dataset for training.

-Model Training: Uses Convolutional Neural Networks (CNN) to train a CAPTCHA solver.
+Model Training: Train a Convolutional Neural Network (CNN) to solve CAPTCHAs.

-Evaluation & Testing: Tests model accuracy and evaluates its performance on CAPTCHA solving.
+Evaluation & Testing: Evaluate the model's accuracy and performance in solving CAPTCHAs.

+---

 Prerequisites 📦

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure that you have Python 3.x installed and the following libraries:

-Python 3.x
 TensorFlow

 OpenCV

 NumPy

 Matplotlib

-PIL (Pillow)
+Pillow

-You can install the dependencies using:
+To install the required dependencies, run:

-pip install -r
+pip install -r requirements.txt

+---

 Setup & Usage 🛠️

-1. CAPTCHA Dataset Generation
+1. Generate CAPTCHA Dataset
-Generate synthetic CAPTCHA images using generate_captcha.py.
-This will create a dataset of images containing random text.

-python generate_captcha.py
---num_images 1000
+To generate a dataset of CAPTCHA images, run the generate_captcha.py script.
+You can specify the number of images and their size.

---image_size (200, 50)
+python scripts/generate_captcha.py --num_images 1000 --image_size (200, 50)

+This will generate 1000 CAPTCHA images in the data/generated_captchas/ directory.

-2. Preprocess Data
+2. Preprocess the Data

-Prepare and preprocess the generated images for training, including resizing and labeling them.
+Once the images are generated, preprocess them (resize, grayscale, label encoding) for training.
+Run the following command:

-python preprocess_data.py
+python scripts/preprocess_data.py

+This will save the preprocessed data for training in the proper format.

-3. Model Training
+3. Train the Model

-Train the CAPTCHA solver model with the preprocessed data.
+Train the neural network model using the preprocessed data.
+The model will be saved in the models/ directory.

-python train_model.py --epochs 50 --batch_size 32
+python scripts/train_model.py --epochs 50 --batch_size 32

+You can adjust the number of epochs and batch size according to your preference.

 4. Evaluate the Model

+After training, evaluate the model's performance on the dataset using the following command:

+python scripts/evaluate_model.py

+This will output the model’s accuracy and performance.

+5. Solve a CAPTCHA

-Test the trained model's performance on new CAPTCHA images.
+You can use the trained model to solve new CAPTCHA images.
+Use the solve_captcha.py script to predict the text in an image.

-python evaluate_model.py
+python scripts/solve_captcha.py --image_path 'data/generated_captchas/sample_captcha.png'

+The model will output the predicted CAPTCHA text.

+---

 Model Architecture 🧠

-The model is a Convolutional Neural Network (CNN) designed to recognize the characters in the CAPTCHA images.
+The model uses a Convolutional Neural Network (CNN), which is well-suited for image recognition tasks.
+It consists of:

-It uses:
-Convolutional layers for feature extraction
+Convolutional layers for feature extraction.

-Dropout layers to prevent overfitting
+Dropout layers to prevent overfitting.

-Dense layers for classification of characters
+Dense layers for classification of CAPTCHA characters.

+---

 Example Usage 🚀
-Here’s how you can generate and solve a CAPTCHA:

-Generate a new CAPTCHA image:
+1. Generate a CAPTCHA image:

-python generate_captcha.py --num_images 1
+python scripts/generate_captcha.py --num_images 1 --image_size (200, 50)

-Use the trained model to predict the text:
+2. Solve the generated CAPTCHA:

-python solve_captcha.py --image_path 'generated_captcha.png'
+python scripts/solve_captcha.py --image_path 'data/generated_captchas/generated_captcha.png'

+---

 Results 📊

-The model is evaluated based on accuracy and the ability to solve CAPTCHAs in real-time.
+The model is trained and tested on synthetic CAPTCHA images.
+You can evaluate its performance based on accuracy and its ability to solve unseen CAPTCHA images.

-You can test the model on custom CAPTCHA images or integrate it into larger systems for automated CAPTCHA solving.
+---

+Contributing 🤝

+Feel free to contribute by forking the repository, fixing bugs, or adding new features.
+Contributions are welcome!

+1. Fork the repository

+2. Create a new branch (git checkout -b feature-name)

+3. Make your changes and commit them (git commit -am 'Add new feature')

+4. Push to the branch (git push origin feature-name)

+5. Open a pull request

+---

+License 📜

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+Let me know if you want to add anything else or make changes!